-Recycling is easier than ever with All-in-One Recycling!
-Combine all recyclable items including clean paper, cans, glass and plastic bottles, jugs and dairy tubs, and cardboard in your large blue recycling cart.
-View the new recycling guidelines.
+Recycling is easier than ever with all-in-one recycling!
+Combine all recyclable items, including clean paper, cans, glass and plastic bottles, jugs and dairy tubs, and cardboard, in your recycling container.
+Check out Redmond’s recycling guidelines.

 Not sure which plastics can be recycled?
 Watch this fun and informative “Which Plastics Can Be Recycled” video.

 All apartments and condos in Redmond are eligible for free recycling collection (with container capacity up to 200% of garbage container size).

 If you are an apartment or condo resident interested in starting/improving recycling at your complex, please contact your property manager or condo association.

 Note: The above information applies only at apartment or condo complexes where the property manager, board or association pays the garbage bill.
 If each unit pays Waste Management for its own garbage bill, please see the single family service page.

 Waste Management, the City’s contracted service provider, can provide recycling service to all apartments and condos within the city limits at no additional charge.
 To set up or change service, call 800-592-9995 or visit the Waste Management website for details.